TheNetworkIsDown/ansible-tools/ara_host_history/README.md

 ## Usage

-By default, `ara_host_history.py` will look for the DB in the `.ara/` directory in the current user's home.
+You just run `ara_host_history.py` which by default will look for the DB in the `.ara/` directory in the current user's home.

 By default, output is generated in `/srv/www/htdocs/ara_host_history.html` **We do not create the folder.
 We do not know where your webserver runs.
 The folder has to exist already.** Modify using `--out`.